doctor-smith/evoleq/ReadMe.md

 Functional programming in terms of dynamical systems.
 A declarative approach to application design.
 ## Goals
-* Write applications (and their functional flow) in a dsl-flavoured fashion.
+* Write applications (and their functional flows) using a process-dsl.
+* Unify synchronous and asynchronous coding
 * Arrange asynchronous, concurrent components of applications in an unbreakable process hierarchy.
 * Design applications in a really composable way.

 ## Build your Project with Evoleq
+Evoleq is hosted on bintray/jcenter
 ### Gradle
 ```kotlin
 compile( "org.drx:evoleq:1.0.3" )